 -They don’t take up a lot of space, and they travel well.
 TRX is fantastic for outdoor workouts; just loop it over a tree branch (make sure it’s a sturdy one, k?) and you’re ready to go.

 -How the heck do you make the straps shorter and longer?
-Why may you need to change them?
-To make the straps shorter or longer, you’ll pinch the metal attachment and you can slide the straps down or up.
+Why would you need to change them?
+To make the straps shorter or longer, you’ll pinch the metal attachment and slide the straps down or up.
 You can do almost any exercise with the strap fairly long.
 If they’re super short, you may need to lengthen them a bit.
 A good rule of thumb: if you’re facing the base point, you can use a shorter strap; if you’re in plank or facing away from the base point, make the strap a little bit longer.